Rayen-khalfaoui-git/jenkins-aws/README.md

 ## referance

-i tried this project from techiescamp
+i tried this project from https://devopscube.com/jenkins-autoscaling-setup/

-## Project Documentation.

-Refer [Jenkins Setup Using AWS Autoscaling Group](https://devopscube.com/jenkins-autoscaling-setup/) for the entire setup walkthrough.